 So, do HDR TVs provide a better experience for seniors?

 Often they do.
-The picture is clearer, sharper and more detailed on HDR TVs.
+The picture is clearer, sharper, and more detailed on HDR TVs.
 I’ve heard many seniors complaining that so many movies have dark scenes and they can’t really see what’s happening.
 In this case, increasing the brightness on a non-HDR TV can be a solution, however, it can make lighter areas too bright.

 HDR technology solves this problem by displaying more shades (= more details in the shadows) so dark scenes become more visible without changing the light intensity in other areas.

 On the other hand, HDR is not essential at all.
-You can always buy a cheaper normal LED TV without any extra and changing the picture settings according to the needs of your elderly loved one.
+You can always buy a cheaper normal LED TV without any extra and change the picture settings according to the needs of your elderly loved one.

 Best Sound Bars and Headphones for TV for Seniors with Hearing Loss – Improve the Sound Quality with These Useful Accessories

 As I’ve mentioned earlier, most modern flatscreen TVs have pretty poor speakers that are not ideal for seniors with hearing issues.
 If you want the best TV for seniors, sometimes you will need some extra accessories.

 One of the easiest ways to enhance sound quality is to add a reliable external sound bar.
 Installation is usually pretty simple, most of the time you just have to plug the device into the audio output jack of the TV.
 However, if you have multiple devices connected to the TV, setup can be a little tricky.
 Make sure you read the user guide.

 Soundbars are made for different purposes.
 Of course, you can always try to tweak the EQ, but it’s better to choose one that’s made for the sole purpose of enhancing speech (and not music).